phaetto/windows-credentials-provider/readme.md

 # Windows Credential Provider
 _C#, .NET_

-There was no implementation in .NET that could work as credential provider in windows, so I made this.
+There was no implementation in .NET that could work as credential provider in windows, so I started this.
+I hope to have a full example at some point.

 The code is totally free for any use.

 ## *Read this before you start*